dalthviz/query-azure-resource-graph/README.md

     * `database_strings`: Strings to find in the VM information to classify a Virtual Machine as a Database node
     * IIS related config:
         * `port`: Connection port for the IIS management API (the API needs to be enabled in the Virtual Machines)
         * `app_container_url`: relative url to use to start to get the INFO.
-For now THE ONLY SUPPORTED ONE.
+For now THE ONLY SUPPORTED ONE is `/api/webserver/websites/`.
-        * `app_container_token`: token to use to authenticate the request made to the IIS Administration API.
+        * `app_container_token`: token to use to authenticate the request made to the IIS Administration API or relevant API.
+See [IIS Administration access tokens]('https://docs.microsoft.com/en-us/IIS-Administration/security/access-tokens')
-        * `app_container_user`: windows user to use to authenticate via NTLM
+        * `app_container_user`: windows user to use to authenticate via NTLM in case of IIS Admin API
-        * `app_container_password`: windows user password to authenticate via NTLM
+        * `app_container_password`: windows user password to authenticate via NTLM in case of IIS Admin API
     * Visualization dashboard related config:
         * `visualization_port`: Port for the server to launch the dash app.
         * `visualization_n_threads`: Number of threads the server in prod mode will use.